Integrating Text and Image: Determining Multimodal Document Intent in Instagram Posts: Experiments

 \subsection{Discussion}

-In general, using both text and image is helpful, a fact that is unsurprising since combinations of text and image are known to increase performance on tasks such as predicting post popularity \cite{hessel17}.
+In general, using both text and image is helpful, a fact that is unsurprising since combinations of text and image are known to increase performance on tasks such as predicting post popularity or user personality \cite{hessel17,wendlandt2017multimodal}.
 Most telling, however, were the differences in this helpfulness across items.
 In the semiotic category the greatest gain came when the text-image semiotics were ``divergent''.
-By contrast, multimodal models help less when the image and text are additive, and helps the least when the image and text are parallel and provide less novel information.
+By contrast, multimodal models help less when the image and text are additive, and help the least when the image and text are parallel and provide less novel information.
 Similarly, with contextual relationships, multimodal analysis helps the most with the ``minimal'' category (1.6\%).
 This further supports the idea that on social media such as Instagram, the relation between image and text can be richly divergent and thereby form new meanings.

 The category confusion matrix in \autoref{fig:cm} provides further insights.
 The least confused category is informative.
-Informative posts are least similar to the rest of Instagram, since they consist of detached, objective posts, without much use of ``I'' or ``me."
+Informative posts are least similar to the rest of Instagram, since they consist of detached, objective posts, with little use of first person pronouns like ``I'' or ``me."
 Promotive posts are also relatively easy to detect, since they are formally informative, telling the viewer the advantages and logistics of an item or event, with the addition of a persuasive intent reflecting the poster's personal opinions (``I love this watch''.).
-The {\em entertainment} label is often misapplied, perhaps to some extent all posts have a goal of entertaining and any analysis must account for this filter of entertainment. {\em Exhibitionist} tends to be predicted well, likely due to its visual and textual signifiers of individuality (\eg selfies are almost always exhibitionist, as are captions like ``I love my new hair''.
-There is a great deal of confusion, however, between the expressive and exhibitionist categories, since the only distinction lies in the whether the post is about a general topic or about the poster, and between the provocative and advocative categories, perhaps because both often seek to prove points in a similar way.
+We found that the {\em entertainment} label is often misapplied; perhaps to some extent all posts have a goal of entertaining, and any analysis must account for this filter of entertainment.
+The {\em Exhibitionist} intent tends to be predicted well, likely due to its visual and textual signifiers of individuality (\eg selfies are almost always exhibitionist, as are captions like ``I love my new hair'').
+There is a great deal of confusion, however, between the expressive and exhibitionist categories, since the only distinction lies in whether the post is about a general topic or about the poster, and between the provocative and advocative categories, perhaps because both often seek to prove points in a similar way.